top of page

 Create a Bulb Lasagne for blooms from Spring to early Summer

-Plant the Bulbs built in layers according to size, larger bulbs are approx 10cm from the top, with the smaller bulbs planted approx 5cm from the top.
-If you have a larger Allium bulb, these should be planted below the Narcissus and Tulip.
+When planting, layer the bulbs according to size.
+Place the larger bulbs about 10cm from the top and the smaller ones around 5cm from the top.
+If you have larger Allium bulbs, plant them below the Narcissus and Tulips for a stunning display.

 How to take Hardwood Cuttings

-Taking Hardwood Cuttings is a fantastic way of getting free plants, plus a great time to do it so you have extra plants for next year's garden.
+Taking hardwood cuttings is a fantastic way to expand your garden without spending a penny.
+It's the perfect time to do this, ensuring you have extra plants ready for next year's garden.

 How to divide your plants to increase your stock

-No.4: Plant lawn bulbs for a Spring Display
+4 - Plant Lawn Bulbs for a Spring Display

 Plant lawn bulbs for a colourful spring display